When people think of China they often associate it with the eating of rice, so here we describe the growing and cooking of rice in China.

 Over the centuries advanced schemes for irrigation have been introduced to maintain the level of water in the paddy fields for rice cultivation.
 Irrigation is used in about 90% of the land used to grow rice.
 The usual depth of water in paddy fields is 6 inches [15 cms].
 Foot powered pumps were in general use by the time of the Song dynasty.
 Paddy fields are often constructed by terracing of the landscape to increase the area suitable for growing rice.
 In more mountainous regions paddy fields are constructed as narrow strips following the contour lines of steep hills.
 It is the requirement for a naturally high rainfall or the adequate irrigation that puts the limit on where rice can be grown.

 Rice is not exclusively grown in China, it can be grown anywhere which is frost-free and receives enough water.
-China grows about 28% of the world's total rice production.
-The area is an impressive 121,000,000 hectares.
-A typical yield is 6.7 tons per hectare with the use of fertilizers.
-In southern areas there is sufficient warm weather to raise two or three harvests in a single year.
-Usually the rice is planted in April and harvested in September, where two crops are possible it is grown March to June and again from June to November.
-The bulk of the cultivation is in southern China.
+China grows about 28% of the world's total rice production on a land area sized an impressive 298,997,512 acres [121,000,000 hectares].
+A typical yield is 6.7 tons per hectare when fertilizers are used.
+Generally the seedlings are planted out in April and harvested in September.
+In southern areas, where there is sufficient warm weather to raise two harvests in a single year, it is grown from March to June and again from June to November.

 Copyright © Chinasage 2012 to 2014